ngx-material-dashboard/ngx-material-dashboard/projects/documentation/src/assets/docs/overview.md

 ## Playground Project

 I have included [angularplayground.it](https://angularplayground.it) with sandboxes for developing library components in isolation.
 Since it requires a main application I added a `playground` directory with minimum files needed for a main application for `angularplayground`, and linked the widgets library so sandboxes can be created from components there.
-To run the playground just run the following:
+After you have cloned the workspace and installed the required `node_modules`, you can run the playground with the following command:

 ```bash
 npm run playground